 I'm a Toronto artist, mom of three and recovered lawyer who has studied and worked in the US, France, Italy and Hong Kong.
-For as long as I can remember, I’ve created, studied, and obsessed about making art.
 In 2008, I left practicing law to study painting full-time in New York City at the New York Studio School then at New York University (NYU).

 My artwork has been shown in solo and group shows in Washington, DC, New York City, Venice, Italy, and the Toronto area.
 I hold degrees from Brandeis University (BA, Honors in Economics & Minor in French Literature), Duke University School of Law (JD) and Sciences Po in Paris, France (Diploma, International Relations).
 I’ve studied painting and drawing at New York University, the New York Studio School and OCAD.